toddtreece/dlphn-rs/README.md

 # dolphin-rs

-a simple service that remembers data you send it. cause [it's smart][dolphin] and stuff.
+a humble service that remembers data you send it. cause [it's smart][dolphin] and stuff.

 ## install